-No visit to Kentucky is complete without touring the house of our state’s founding father, Senator John Brown.
-While there are many historic places in Kentucky and across the nation, only a small number have meaning to all Americans--these we call our National Historic Landmarks.
+No visit to Kentucky is complete without touring the house of one of Kentucky's founding fathers, Senator John Brown.
+While there are many historic places in Kentucky and across the nation, only a small number are National Historic Landmarks.

 In 1971 the federal government designated Liberty Hall as a National Historic Landmark.
-The Secretary of the Interior pronounced the Site to possess exceptional value and quality in illustrating and interpreting the heritage of the United States.
+The Secretary of the Interior deemed the site to possess value and quality in illustrating and interpreting the heritage of the United States.
 Today, fewer than 2,500 historic places bear this national distinction.

 Explore our site.
 With its Georgian and Federal details, Liberty Hall is one of the finest examples of early American architecture in Kentucky.
 Home to four generations of Brown family members, the house showcases family furniture and art.
 Next door, the 1835 Greek Revival home of John Brown’s son Orlando houses family furniture and portraits and a museum store that specializes in gifts and books inspired by the collections.
 Four acres of formal and informal gardens bordering the Kentucky River provide a chance for a restful stroll.